-The District contracted with Korn Ferry Hay Group, an actuarial firm, to calculate its actuarial valuation under GASB 75 for the fiscal years ending June 30, 2018 and 2019.
-Prior valuations performed under GASB 45 guidelines have not been restated and are not reflected in historic exhibits.
+The District contracted with Korn Ferry Hay Group, an actuarial firm, to calculate its actuarial valuation under GASB 75 for the fiscal years ending June 30, 2023 and 2024.
 The following outlines the changes to the Total OPEB Liability during the past two fiscal years, by source.